Monitoring system user interface

-The Tree View contents match the contents of Tree View in the client application (Windows UI).
+The Tree View contents match the contents of the Tree View in the client application (Windows UI).
 There is a an accordion control to select a view (you can select View by hosts, View by monitor type, View by state, Discovered or Favorites ).
 Once the selected tree is loaded, you can navigate through it and highlight the necessary monitor or resource group; your selection becomes prominent in bold type.
 The report gets generated when you select a tree node and after you press the Generate button on the Parameters panel.

 The Parameters panel allows you to select:

 - the report type (from the drop-down menu).

 There are four report types: Summary, Problems, Trends and Logs.
 A summary report for a monitor contains a monitor performance graph and state change log; all other reports include “pseudo graphs” (color-coded state change records) and a statistical summary.

 - the report period.
 There are several predefined time intervals that you can select from the drop-down menu; once you do so, the system will set the report start and end dates automatically.
 You can also define the start and end dates of a report manually; the report interval will be reset to Custom.
 Dates are selected using a calendar, and times are chosen from the drop-down menu with a 30-minute accuracy.